 An alternative music notation system that makes music easier to read and understand.

-Clairnote DN represents notes and intervals clearly and consistently, which makes the musical relationships between notes more visible and explicit.
-The connection between what you see and what you play (and hear) is more direct, tangible, and intuitive.
+The connection between what you see and what you play and hear is simple, direct, and intuitive.

-For example, you can see the patterns of whole steps and half steps that make up typical scales.
+The interval relationships between notes are visible and explicit.
+For example, you can see the patterns of whole steps and half steps that make up typical scales, like the C major scale shown above.
 (The notes of whole steps are always solid-solid or hollow-hollow, while the notes of half steps are always solid-hollow or hollow-solid.)

 In traditional music notation notes an octave apart do not resemble each other.
 The line pattern of Clairnote DN's staff cyclically repeats with each octave, so notes an octave apart look similar.
 That makes it easy to identify a given note regardless of its octave.
 As soon as you learn to read one octave you can read any octave on the staff.
 This also simplifies playing music in a different octave than the one in which it is written.